payment-gateway.app Docs

 Transactions flow through several definitive states:

-3. succeeded: The funds have been successfully captured.
-Any linked invoice reflects that settlement through its computed payment state and settlement totals.
+3. Completed (1): The funds have been captured or the provider has confirmed successful settlement.
+Any linked invoice reflects that settlement through payment state and settlement totals.

-By clicking on a specific Transaction, you can view the full metadata.
-This includes:
+By clicking a specific transaction, you can inspect:

-• Provider Raw Data: The unstructured JSON payload received directly from Stripe or GoCardless, useful for debugging webhook sync issues.
+• Provider raw data: The unstructured JSON payload or provider response used for debugging webhook and settlement issues.

-• IPN Information (when an IPN URL was set on the checkout): configured listener URL, attempt count, and last HTTP status from the Main Backend’s outbound IPN delivery.
+• IPN information: When an IPN URL was set on the checkout, the transaction stores the configured listener URL, attempt count, delivery outcome, and last HTTP status from the Main Backend's outbound IPN delivery.

-When the Transaction is linked to a stored Client, the detail view also provides a direct Client profile link so operators can jump into the full relationship history from the payment record.
+When the transaction is linked to a stored Client, the detail view also provides a direct Client profile link so operators can jump into the full relationship history.

 Operational Actions

-• Refund: Issues a request to the Provider to return the funds.
-When an invoice is linked, the platform records the refund settlement and generates the legally compliant Credit Note that offsets the original invoice without mutating it.
+• Refund: Requests the provider to return funds.
+When an invoice is linked, the platform records refund settlement data and generates the credit note that offsets the original invoice without mutating it.

-• Void: Used to cancel an authorization before final capture.
+• Void / cancel: Cancels an authorization or pending flow before final capture.

 On this page